oddbird/css-sandbox/src/sass/color-spaces/proposal.md

 - Individual functions can also provide authors with a syntax to select the interpolation space explicitly

-CSS serialization converts all hex, rgb(a), hsla(a), hwb, and named colors to their rgb(a) equivalent, as part of a shared `srgb` space.
+CSS serialization converts all hex, rgb(a), hsl(a), hwb, and named colors to their rgb(a) equivalent, as part of a shared `srgb` space.
 However:

 - `hsl` and `hwb` remain distinct spaces for interpolation functions to use.